-929. 4-H Club Scrapbook - Using pictures and captions tell about your 4-H Clubs year focusing on leadership, communications and community service activities.
+4-H Club Scrapbook: Using pictures and captions tell about your 4-H Clubs year focusing on leadership, communications, and community service activities.
 (No limit on page numbers)

+4-H Life & Work Readiness

-4-H 21st Century Skills DIVISION 6041.1
+DIVISION 6041.1

-- Exhibits MUST correspond to: - Any project or activity from the https://4-h.ca.uky.edu/rg/workforce-prep curriculum. - Only pages relevant to project are needed.
-Additional pages are allowed but will not be considered by the judges. - 2.
-One exhibit per county per class.
-Exhibits that do not meet the established criteria will not be considered for judging. - 3.
-An exhibitor is limited to one set of record pages in each division for a total of three (3) entries. - 4.
-Refer to the class entry to determine the required number of pages. - 5.
-Pages will be scored on: see description under instructions. - 6.
-Entries that do not meet the established criteria may not be judged. - 7.
-Unique Rules or Instructions: - Create poster on 20" wide x 30" high foam core board or sturdy cardboard (turned in a vertical direction). - The use of pencil on the front of the poster is discouraged. - Judging criteria will be based on theme, poster design (lettering, attractiveness, conveys a message), and narrative. - Information for the class can be found in Kentucky 4-H 21st Century Skills for Success curriculum. - Posters must include the narrative and conform to the topics specified in the class description - Senior Division (Grades 9-12): Resume one page resume using Microsoft Word.
-See the Kentucky 4-H Workforce Preparation and Career Readiness Curriculum https://4-h.ca.uky.edu/rg/workforce-prep - 925 A. Junior Division (Grades 4-8): In this project for grades 4-8, 4-Hers will interview someone in their community and create a poster showing the results of the interview.
+- 1. Project entry must meet all the requirements for the class; otherwise, the entry will be disqualified. - 2.
+Appropriate hangers for project work is any hardware permanently attached to the project that can be displayed on a metal grid work walls via metal S hook, binder clip, or zip tie. - 3.
+Exhibits MUST correspond to - a.
+Any project or activity from the Work Ready Life Skills Curriculum (Purdue Univ), Build Your Future (Michigan State), and Kentucky 4-H Resume, Cover Letter, and Interview Lessons. - b.
+Only pages relevant to project are needed.
+Additional pages are allowed but will not be considered by the judges. - 4.
+An exhibitor is limited to one set of record pages in each division for a total of three (3) entries. - 5.
+Refer to the class entry to determine the required number of pages. - 6.
+Pages will be scored on: see description under instructions. - 7.
+Entries that do not meet the established criteria may not be judged. - 8.
+Unique Rules or Instructions: - a.
+For Junior Division: Create poster on 20" wide x 30" high foam core board or sturdy cardboard (turned in a vertical direction). - b.
+The use of pencil on the front of the poster is discouraged. - c.
+Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative. - d.
+Information for the class can be found in Kentucky 4-H Life and Work Readiness resources. - e.
+Posters that do not include the narrative or do not conform to the topics specified in the class description will not be judged. - f.
+For Senior Division: Resume should be placed in a document protector. - g.
+The 4-Her should create the personal information section and not use their actual information.
+This is for safety reasons. - Senior Division (Grades 9-12): Resume one page resume using Microsoft Word.
+See the Kentucky 4-H Life and Work Readiness Resume Lesson. - 925A Junior Division (Grades 4-8): In this project for grades 4-8, 4-Hers will interview someone in their community and create a poster showing the results of the interview.
 The person should work in a field the 4-Her is interested in pursuing.
-Topics to cover in the interview include: first name of interviewee, position title, responsibilities, experiences, education or training needed, why chosen, challenges, and successes in the position.
-A one-page narrative describing the process should be attached to the back of the poster.
+Topics to cover in the interview include: - first name of interviewee. - position title, - responsibilities, - experiences, - education or training needed, - why chosen (Spark) - challenges, - successes in the position. - A one-page narrative describing the process should be attached to the back of the poster.

-4-H Civic Engagement/ Service Learning DIVISION 6041.2
+4-H Civic Engagement/ Service Learning

+DIVISION 6041.2